Let Us Answer All of Your Questions

 How long will it take?

-Quick loans, as their name suggests, mean that the application process is rapid and the whole process can take place in less than an hour.
+As their name suggests, quick loans mean that the application process is rapid and the whole process can take place in less than an hour.
 The application process can be carried out on the high street or online.
-To apply for a quick loan, all you will need to do is fill out a form and give some personal information regarding your finances.
+To apply for a loan, all you will need to do is fill out a form and give some personal information regarding your finances.
 The time frame can vary, but as the entire application process is dealt with swiftly, with no complicated questions or long-winded paperwork, so you can expect your application to be reviewed quickly and to receive your decision more or less instantly.
 And as long as you follow all of the lender's directions, you should be able to obtain your loan the exact same day as you have your application approved.

 If you are accepted, you can expect to receive your funds in your bank account the same day you're approved.
 This makes quick loans ideal if you have any urgent bills you need to repay, as you will be able to pay them off as soon as possible without getting into further debt by occurring late payment fees or threats.

-Am I guaranteed a Quick loan?
+Am I guaranteed a loan?

 If you need the money quickly, then it is vital you know whether you are likely to be accepted or not.